New Lenox Police Accused Of Dumping Man In Parking Lot After He Was Released From Hospital; He Was Then Hit By Car

 After walking for 30-minutes, Alakafaween wandered into traffic and was hit by a car – suffering a traumatic brain injury.

-“They made a decision to bring this young man to an abandoned parking lot and simply just abandon him at midnight – with instructions from police officers to just start walking,” said attorney Jack Casciato.MORE NEWS: Village Of Dixmoor Lifts Boil Order After More Than Two Weeks
+“They made a decision to bring this young man to an abandoned parking lot and simply just abandon him at midnight – with instructions from police officers to just start walking,” said attorney Jack Casciato.MORE NEWS: 2-Year-Old Majestee Hale Shot, Killed Inside Harvey Home

 New Lenox police are only confirming officers took Alkafaween to Orland Park.
 The hospital did not respond to requests for comment.